juanirming/Linuxfile/README.md

 - python and vim packages

 ### Configures (non-exhaustive)
-- .profile, .bash_aliases, .screenrc, .vimrc
+- .bashrc, .profile, .bash_aliases, .screenrc, .vimrc

 See source code for details and tweak to your preference.